sunyatin/ASCEND/README.md

 **Optional options** (if not provided, ASCEND will take the default values)

-- `outpop: [STRING]` name of the outgroup population (if not provided, ASCEND will not compute the cross-population correlation and will output NaN in the corresponding column)
+- `outpop: [STRING]` (**recommended**) add this option to correct the within-population allele sharing correlation by a cross-population correlation to remove background LD, you will need to provide the name of the outgroup population (see the section **Picking random samples as outgroups** to pick up random outgroup individuals) - if this option is not provided, ASCEND will not compute the cross-population correlation and will instead output `nan` in the corresponding columns

 *Related to genetic data*